isimmons/mosh-js-unit-testing-starter/Notes.md

 # Interaction Testing

 Testing how the function under test interacts with another function.
 We've already done this but lets put a name to it.
 See test renderPage where we mock our simulated call to analytics (trackPageView); We run 2 tests here.
 1 to make sure renderPage renders the correct content.
 2 to make sure renderPage calls trackPageView with path parameter "/home"

+# Partial Mocking

+We don't always want to mock every function in the module but just the one we actually need to mock for a certain test case/suite.
+In email.js isValidEmail is just a utility function to tell if an email is valid or not.
+There is nothing random or dynamic about it so there is no reason to mock it.
+But in the same module sendEmail needs to be mocked because we don't want to actually send emails during testing of the function that calls it.
+See how we partially mock the email module.